ChainMovers/suibase/docs/src/how-to/install.md

 Install the [Sui prerequisites](https://docs.sui.io/build/install#prerequisites).

-Skip installing the Sui binaries (unless you have an application that depends on ~/.sui/sui_config).
+Skip installing the Sui binaries (unless you have an application that depends on ~/.sui/sui_config).<br>

 ::: details How will sui-base get the Sui binaries?
 Sui-base automatically download the code and builds a sui client for each workdir.
 One binary to properly match each network.<br><br>
-For faster build your Rust app can also have its dependencies set to the same downloaded code (Sui Rust SDK crates).
+For faster build your Rust app can also later change its dependencies to the same downloaded code (Sui Rust SDK crates).
 [More Info]( ./scripts.md#faster-rust-and-move-build)
 :::

-**Sui-Base Installation**
+## Installation Steps
 ```shell
 $ cd ~
 $ git clone https://github.com/sui-base/sui-base.git